dhelms1/cpp_practice/Notes.md

   ```

-### Sorting
+## Sorting

-- We can use the *standard library* to sort an type of iterator we pass into it (default is in ascending order, compares by "a < b").
+- We can use the *std library* to sort an type of iterator we pass into it (default is in ascending order, compares by "a < b").

   ```cpp
   #include <vector>